Avdeev99/algorithm-perf-testing/README.md

 This demonstration shows why algorithm selection matters:
 - Inefficient algorithms can lead to timeout errors, server crashes, and poor user experience
 - Even for small inputs, the differences can be significant under load
-- Space complexity is especially important in memory-constrained environments
+- Space complexity is especially important in memory-constrained environments (theoretical analysis only)
 - Proper algorithm selection has a direct impact on infrastructure costs and scalability

 ## Requirements